anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   the PKI whether the certificate was successfully enrolled and fits its needs.

 * PKI/Registrar Confirm (8): An acknowledgment by the PKI
-  that MUST be sent on reception of the Cert Confirm.
+  that MUST be sent on reception of the Certificate Confirm.

 The generic messages described above may be implemented using any certificate enrollment protocol that supports authenticated self-contained objects for the